Does Medicare Cover Cataract Surgery?

 A stand-alone Medicare Part D prescription drug plan covers prescription drugs you might need after your cataract procedure.
 Your coverage depends on whether your plan’s formulary includes the medications you require.
 Your copayment also depends on what your plan charges.

 If you have a Medicare Advantage (Part C) plan, you have the same benefits as you would through Original Medicare Parts A and B, and your plan must cover cataract surgery.
 However, your plan may require that you use health care providers, medical facilities, and medical suppliers that are in the plan’s network of providers.
-In many cases, your Medicare Advantage plan won’t cover your surgery if you use providers that are not in this set network.

 Got questions?